Key Quote

 Technique 2 — PRIESTLEY AS VENTRILOQUIST / MOUTHPIECE

-The Inspector is Priestley's mouthpiece (a character used to express the author's views directly).
-His final speech breaks the conventions of naturalistic drama: it is not a character speaking but a political manifesto delivered from the stage.
-Priestley instrumentalises (uses as a tool) the dramatic form to deliver a socialist message to a post-war audience deciding the future shape of British society.
+The Inspector is Priestley's mouthpiecemouthpiece — A character through whom the author expresses their own views.
+His final speech breaks the conventions of naturalistic drama: it is not a character speaking but a political manifestopolitical manifesto — A public declaration of beliefs, intentions, and planned actions delivered from the stage.
+Priestley instrumentalisesinstrumentalises — uses as a tool the dramatic form to deliver a socialist message to a post-war audience deciding the future shape of British society.

-The speech's conclusion — 'if men will not learn that lesson, then they will be taught it in fire and blood and anguish' — shifts from moral argument to prophecy.
+The speech's conclusion — 'if men will not learn that lesson, then they will be taught it in fire and blood and anguish' — shifts from moral argument to prophecyprophecy — A prediction of future events, often with moral implications.
 Written in 1945 but set in 1912, Priestley lets the audience know that the 'fire and blood' has already happened — two World Wars.
 This dramatic irony makes the warning retrospective and urgent: we know the cost of ignoring this lesson.

 Key Words